How to Get an Energy Efficient Air Conditioner and Heat Pump

 All or Nothing

 An especially important point to remember about efficiency is that, in an air conditioner, both the outdoor condenser coil and the indoor evaporator coil should be the same size.
 Both should have the same efficiency rating.
-If the indoor evaporator coil has a SEER of 17 but the outdoor coil has a SEER of 16, the whole system will have a SEER of only 16.
+If the indoor evaporator coil has a SEER2 of 17 but the outdoor coil has a SEER2 of 16, the whole system will have a SEER2 of only 16.
 The lesson here is not to mix and match equipment because the efficiency rating is only as good as the weakest link in the system.

 Choosing an efficient air conditioner or heat pump, whether it’s ducted or ductless is important for saving you money and keeping you comfortable.
 In a world where the cost of everything keeps going up, take this opportunity to bring your cooling costs down.

 NEXT: Mini Split & HVAC Sizing Calculator